Ast3roidPotato/p3padPKM/2022-2023 Sophomore/MA276 Intro To Proofs/Textbook Notes/Ch1.md

 2. Give an example of an invalid deductive argument (not from the textbook).
 Why is this invalid?

-I will either eat pizza or potatoes  today
+I will either eat pizza or potatoes today.
+I will either drink water with pizza, or milk with salad.

+Therefore

 The argument is invalid because,